 My garden is largely shaped by reused plastic.
-Here's how I incorporate the lightweight Trader Joe's buckets that are always free from the floral department.
+Here's how to incorporate the lightweight Trader Joe's buckets that are always free from the floral department.

-In this instructable I'll show how I prepare the buckets and make two types of planters:
+In this instructable we'll prepare the buckets and make two types of planters:

 - First - shallow buckets for squash